KarthikB-dev/karthikb-dev.github.io/README.md

 ## Why Was This Made?

-This is a quick introduction to my career experience.
+I made this to let people know about my career experience and interests.

 ## Where Is It?

 You can find my website <a href="karthikb-dev.github.io">here</a>!